vippsas/vipps-partner/README.md

 The partner uses their partner keys and the new MSN to make Vipps payments.

+We are working on the Merchant Management API (MMAPI, see above), which will improve the process above.
+Please bear with us in the meantime.

-The legacy [Signup API](https://github.com/vippsas/vipps-signup-api) is still available for partners that have started using it, but new partners should use partner keys and MMAPI when available.
+The legacy [Signup API](https://github.com/vippsas/vipps-signup-api) is still available for partners that have already started using it, but new partners should use partner keys and MMAPI when available.

 # Questions?